Photo by Steve Ullathorne

-Geoff Thompson grew up in working class Coventry.
+Geoff Thompson grew up in working-class Coventry.
 At the age of twelve he was abused by an adult he trusted.
 The incident shattered his self-esteem and led to a decade of violence.
 He has since become a martial arts instructor, teacher and author of over 34 books.
-The short film Romans 12:20 tells Geoff’s story.
+The short film Romans 12:20 tells Geoff’s story and his autobiographical play Fragile examines the cause and effect of trauma in forensic detail.
 You can find further information at www.geoffthompson.com/.

 My lovely mum always said that I inherited her nerves.
 Certainly I was a sensitive kid, and felt the lash of depression from an early age.
 My first encounter with it was when I moved to senior school.
 The transition overwhelmed me and I felt threatened at every corner.
 In a bid to win some courage I started training in martial arts.